dmazin/dmazin.github.io/_posts/2025-02-28-llm-parallelism.md

 Before we get too far, let me clarify that I use "parallelism" loosely to describe concurrent execution.

 Modern computers, of course, have lots of cores.
-While much of the serious software we use and write takes advantage of this, usually scripts (especially one-offs) do not warrant the boilerplate required to use those extra cores.
+While much of the serious software we use and write takes advantage of this, usually scripts (especially one-offs) do not warrant the implementation required to use those extra cores.

 That means that many embarrassingly parallelizable scripts don't get parallelized.
 As the name suggests<a name="as-name-suggests-return"></a><sup>[[1]](#as-name-suggests)</sup>, that's embarrassing.